 Human Rights Lecture Series and Conferences

 Renowned human rights scholars, lawyers and advocates from around the world regularly visit Miami Law, giving public lectures, attending conferences and meeting with students and faculty.
 Miami Law faculty and students also contribute to these series and conferences on human rights issues.
-(Pictured: Dean Juan Guillermo Jaramillo, from the Universidad Pontificia Bolivariana, talking to Miami Law and UPB students about the new adversarial criminal law system implemented in Colombia.)
+(Pictured: Brazilian Judge Sérgio Moro of "Operation Lavo Jato/Car Wash" speaks to Miami Law students on "Facing Corruption in Brazil" in April of 2018.)

 The Louis Henkin Lecture Series on Human Rights